Tricky Teen?

 Consider doing your own research as to whether more frequent meals in smaller quantities may help the individual (pros and cons)

-Neutering - A hot topic and I'm not a vet so i wont advise but I will share food for thought later - Chemical castration is a less permanent option but again has its own pros and cons so speak to a vet. consider age breed, health considerations and effect on behaviour.
+Neutering - A hot topic for another day - Chemical castration is a less permanent option but again has its own pros and cons so speak to a vet. consider age breed, health considerations and current behaviour and effect on behaviour.

 Add comment